solvialab/infragate-landing/docs/readme.md

 ### Signing in

 Infragate uses your organisation's existing identity provider (Keycloak, Azure AD, Okta, Google Workspace, or any OIDC-compliant IdP).
-Click **Log In** — you are redirected to your IdP's login page and returned to the portal after authentication.
+Click **Log In** â€” you are redirected to your IdP's login page and returned to the portal after authentication.
 No separate Infragate account is needed.

 ### Deploying a cluster

 1. Navigate to **Deploy** from the top nav
-2. *(Optional)* Select a **Cluster template** — pre-configured profiles created by your admin that pre-fill and lock resource fields (pools, nodes, CPU, RAM, storage).
+2. *(Optional)* Select a **Cluster template** â€” pre-configured profiles created by your admin that pre-fill and lock resource fields (pools, nodes, CPU, RAM, storage).
 Choose "Custom" to configure everything manually with your account's limits enforced
-3. Enter a **Cluster name** — this becomes the base name for all OCI resources (`{name}-cluster`, `{name}-vcn`, etc.)
+3. Enter a **Cluster name** â€” this becomes the base name for all OCI resources (`{name}-cluster`, `{name}-vcn`, etc.)
-4. Choose a **CIDR range** from the available pool — each cluster gets its own /24
+4. Choose a **CIDR range** from the available pool â€” each cluster gets its own /24
-5. Select a **Kubernetes version**, **VM shape**, and **Node image** (locked if the template defines them; otherwise user-selectable — image defaults to auto-select if none configured)
+5. Select a **Kubernetes version**, **VM shape**, and **Node image** (locked if the template defines them; otherwise user-selectable â€” image defaults to auto-select if none configured)
-6. If using "Custom" mode, configure one or more **Node pools** — each pool has a name, node count, OCPU, RAM, and storage, constrained by your account's effective limits
+6. If using "Custom" mode, configure one or more **Node pools** â€” each pool has a name, node count, OCPU, RAM, and storage, constrained by your account's effective limits
-7. *(Optional)* Use the **Advanced tab** to bring existing OCI infrastructure — your own VCN, compartment, or subnet
+7. *(Optional)* Use the **Advanced tab** to bring existing OCI infrastructure â€” your own VCN, compartment, or subnet
-8. Review the **Deployment Summary** — shows all resources that will be created, plus live estimated monthly and hourly cost
+8. Review the **Deployment Summary** â€” shows all resources that will be created, plus live estimated monthly and hourly cost
 9. Click **Deploy**

 Infragate runs `terraform apply` and streams the live output in the portal.
 The cluster appears in **My Clusters** once provisioning completes.

-> The deploy form enforces your account's effective limits — maximum pools, nodes, OCPU, RAM, and storage.
+> The deploy form enforces your account's effective limits â€” maximum pools, nodes, OCPU, RAM, and storage.
 If a limit prevents you from deploying, contact your admin to request a higher limit.

 ### Scaling a cluster

 1. In **My Clusters**, click **Scale** on a running cluster
-2. Adjust resources per pool — nodes, OCPU, RAM, and storage
+2. Adjust resources per pool â€” nodes, OCPU, RAM, and storage
 3. Add new node pools or remove existing ones as needed
 4. Review the change preview and click **Apply**

-Scaling behaviour depends on the cluster tier configured by your admin — see [Cluster tiers](#4-cluster-tiers).
+Scaling behaviour depends on the cluster tier configured by your admin â€” see [Cluster tiers](#4-cluster-tiers).
+Kubernetes version changes are handled via a separate **Upgrade** action.

 ### Destroying a cluster

 1. In **My Clusters**, click **Destroy**
 2. Infragate runs `terraform plan -destroy` and shows the exact resources that will be removed
-3. Confirm — `terraform destroy` runs and all OCI resources are cleaned up
+3. Confirm â€” `terraform destroy` runs and all OCI resources are cleaned up
 4. The CIDR range is returned to the pool and available for reuse

 Destroy is permanent and cannot be undone.